Gas Plant District redevelopment teams bolster partnerships ahead of proposal deadline

 “Following the success of our initial YMCA project, we are excited to support the Blake team on this proposal and look forward to being part of this important and historic redevelopment.”

-Immediately after announcing Greystar as a partner, Stantec Consulting Services Inc., a global leader in sustainable design and engineering, with extensive experience delivering district-scale and mixed-use redevelopment projects, said it will join Blake as part of its bid.
+Immediately after announcing Greystar as a partner, design and engineering consultant Stantec said it would also join Blake as part of its bid.

-Blake also confirmed new team members, Langan Engineering and Environmental Services Inc., which specializes in geotechnical, civil, and environmental engineering work, and Wade Trim Inc., which brings almost a century of experience in municipal infrastructure and civil engineering.
+Blake also confirmed Langan Engineering and Environmental Services Inc., which specializes in geotechnical, civil, and environmental engineering work, and Wade Trim Inc., which brings almost a century of experience in municipal infrastructure and civil engineering.

 Additional team announcements are expected in the coming weeks.